*Dosage is particularly important when it comes to intimacy—keep your dose low as too much THC may decrease libido

-While the cannabis and sex discussion has been littered with inaccurate warning stories of lowered sperm count and lazy lovers, there’s every reason to believe that the correlation between sex and cannabis is a very positive one.
+While the cannabis and sex discussion has been littered with inaccurate warning stories of lowered sperm count and lazy lovers, there’s every reason to believe that the correlation between sex and cannabis is a very positive one, and when used responsibly can enhance or modulate experiences.

 Cannabis has a definite spot in the history books when it pertains to sexuality.
 It was used as far back as 1700-500 BCE by the Hindi in Tantric sex practices.
 Early physician Galen suggested it brought “warm and pleasurable sensations” to its users.
-Mid-1800s British physician Sir William O’Shaughnesy wrote that cannabis created “intense aphrodisiac desire.”
+Mid-1800s British Physician Sir William O’Shaughnesy wrote that cannabis created “intense aphrodisiac desire.”
+Keep in mind, the weed grown back then wasn’t exactly the Cannabis Cup winner – it was much more mild than what is grown today.

-Now, the sexual benefits of cannabis are being celebrated with our elevated knowledge of the body’s endocannabinoid system.
+Now, sexual benefits of cannabis may come from our elevated knowledge of the body’s endocannabinoid system.
 At the very basic level, cannabidiol (CBD) introduced into the endocannabinoid system can stimulate users by increasing blood flow to certain parts of the body.
-When doses of THC is added into the endocannabinoid system, a sense of relaxation comes over the body and mind, making lovers feel relaxed and in the mood.
+When doses of THC are added into the mix, a sense of relaxation comes over the body.

 Earlier this year, scientists analyzed the statistics found in the US government’s National Survey of Family Growth and published their findings on the correlation between sex and cannabis in the Journal of Sexual Medicine.